material-motion/material-motion/specifications/runtime.md

 ---

-## Life cycle of an Intention
+## Life of an Intention

-We will now walk through the life cycle of an Intention and its eventual execution.
+We will now walk through the life of an Intention and its eventual execution.

 1. Create a Runtime.
 1. Create Intentions.